 What is expected from an examiner?

-It is the role of every examiner to objectively assess the competence of medical students in a safe environment, where their performance and actions can be critically evaluated and analysed.
+It is the role of every examiner to objectively assess the competence of student doctors in a safe environment, where their performance and actions can be critically evaluated and analysed.

 The skills required to be an examiner are not limited to the formal process of examining, they include a knowledge of patient care, communication and professionalism.

-This role of the examiner is critical to ensure the graduating medical students are of a standard appropriate to care for patients at FY1 level.
+This role of the examiner is critical to ensure the graduating student doctors are of a standard appropriate to care for patients at FY1 level.

 As you play a vital role in the student assessment process you should:

 - Contribute to the overall good conduct of the examination.